 Division of Property

-Upon a separation, the BC Family Relations Act provides for the division of family assets.
+Upon a separation, the new Family Law Act of BC (FLA) provides for the division of family assets.
 The division takes place upon a divorce, annulment or declaration by a court that there is no reasonable prospect of reconciliation between the parties.

 Family assets are defined as any assets that are owned by either spouse and are ordinarily used for a family purpose (such as the family home, family car, recreational property, etc.) Family assets also include RRSPs and pension plans.